Judy Irving

-Judy Irving is an American filmmaker.
+Judy Irving (born in 1946) is an American filmmaker.
 She directed the documentary The Wild Parrots of Telegraph Hill, about writer Mark Bittner's relationship with a flock of wild parrots.
 The film won the Genesis Award for "Outstanding Documentary Film" in 2005, and is one of the 25 top-grossing theatrical documentaries of all time with over $3 million in box-office receipts.
 On May 29, 2007, Parrots was featured on the PBS series Independent Lens.

 A previous feature-length film, Dark Circle, won the Grand Prize at the Sundance Film Festival in 1983 as well as a National Emmy Award for "Outstanding Individual Achievement in News and Documentary" in 1990.

+Dark Circle was re-mastered and released in 2020.
+Journalist Yonca Talu interviewed Judy Irving in 2020.

+Pelican Dreams, a feature-length film about California brown pelicans and the people who know them best, was released theatrically in 2014.

+Judy Irving’s most recent film, Cold Refuge (2023), is her fourth feature-length documentary.
+The film is about the physical, psychological, and spiritual aspects of full immersion in the natural world: how, though it may seem counter-intuitive, swimming in cold water helps mitigate some of life's most serious challenges.
+Cold Refuge premiered at the International Ocean Film Festival in San Francisco in April 2023.

 Irving earned a Bachelor of Arts degree from Connecticut College in 1968 and a master's degree in from Stanford University in 1973 She received a Guggenheim Fellowship in Film in 1983.
 In 2006, she married Mark Bittner after the two fell in love during the filming of Parrots.

+In 2015 Judy Irving was elected to the Academy of Motion Picture Arts & Sciences Documentary Branch.

 She is the executive director of Pelican Media, a San Francisco non-profit which produces environmentally themed films.